Product Use Guide

 Step 4 - Wait and Buff: Wait until the oil has absorbed into the surface and buff excess with a cotton cloth or applicator.

-Step 5 - Lightly Sand: (This step is optional, and should only apply to products that have not been previously finished) Use a fine grit sandpaper to lightly sand the surface between oil applications.
+Step 5 - Lightly Sand: (This step is optional) Use a fine grit sandpaper to lightly sand the surface between oil applications.
 This helps to prevent blotchy or uneven oil as it penetrates and cures.

 Step 6 - Wipe: Clean surface with damp cloth.
 Alternatively, you can use a mineral spirit or other solvent to remove debris and clean the surface.